The Hell With Heroes (1968)

 The idealistic Mike and the cynical Brynie live an uncomplicated life, running

 an air-freight company in North Africa.
-They spend long days on the beach,
+They spend long days on the beach, and

 Trouble starts after they accept an ill-advised job to transport goods